xincubate/react-native-event-bridge/README.md

 import EventBridge from 'react-native-event-bridge';

 componentDidMount() {
-  // Register for an event that will be sent from the native side this._eventSubscription = EventBridge.addEventListener(this, (name, info) => {
+  // Register for any kind of event that will be sent from the native side this._eventSubscription = EventBridge.addEventListener(this, (name, info) => {
     console.log("Received event from native: '" + name + "' with info: " + JSON.stringify(info));
   });